Science as a Force for Progress Part 1: From Superstition to Evidence

 The Baloney Detection Kit for US Political Discourse

-In the era of Fake News, the Big Lie, and innumerable sources of misinformation, disinformation, and propaganda it has become necessary for each of us to channel our inner Carl Sagan and equip ourselves with a baloney detection kit in order to decipher political truths from falsehoods.
+In an era of Fake News, the Big Lie, and endless misinformation, we must channel Carl Sagan’s scientific thinking in political discourse to wield a baloney detection kit and uncover truths amid the falsehoods.
 We need to think about politics scientifically.
 Indeed, a healthy dose of skepticism is required to navigate the US political landscape and those with a leaning to the scientific worldview will naturally be better equipped that those with a leaning towards the religious worldview.

 Donald Trump The Big Liar